n1ru4l/envelop/.changeset/clever-rice-perform.md

 Make it possible to get the active span in the GraphQL resolver

 **Breaking Change:** With this change, this plugin now wraps the executable function.
-This plugin should be placed last so that the executable function is not overwritten by another plugin.
+This plugin should be placed last so that the execute function is not overwritten by another plugin.

 ```ts
 const yoga = createYoga({